 From Algeria to Marseilles

 On the same day, the plane carrying the GIGN operators was already in the air headed for Algeria but was ordered to turn around and head for Marseilles.
-Additional GIGN reinforcements were dispatched to Marseilles, so the total number of operators headed to the Marseille airport was 51.
+Additional GIGN reinforcements were dispatched to Marseilles, so the number of operators headed to the Marseille airport was 51.
 The aircraft carrying the GIGN operators touched down before the hijacked aircraft.

-When the Air France Flight 8969 landed in Marseille, the negotiators immediately started negotiations with the terrorists.
+When Air France Flight 8969 landed in Marseille, the negotiators immediately started negotiations with the terrorists.
 As they took their time, GIGN started planning the daring raid.
 They examined the plane for possible entry points and did the basic check for booby traps.
 They also placed listening devices on the plane chassis.
-The official negotiations continued for hours and the terrorist got impatient and wanted to take off again and leave Marseilles.
+The official negotiations continued for hours, and the terrorist got impatient and wanted to take off again and leave Marseilles.

 Greenlight for GIGN

-At 1717 hours three eight-man teams went into action.
-Using three mobile ramps they approached the aircraft but were spotted by the terrorist who opened fire.
-The first team went through the front door and the first six operators that went into the aircraft were injured.
+At 1717 hours, three eight-man teams went into action.
+Using three mobile ramps, they approached the aircraft but were spotted by the terrorist who opened fire.
+The first team went through the front door, and the first six operators that went into the aircraft were injured.
 The other two teams went into the aircraft through the aircraft’s rear doors.
 The heavy firefight occurred, but after only 90 seconds, the first hostages were evacuated alongside the wounded operators.
-The remaining terrorists retreated to the cockpit where they were pinned down.
+The remaining terrorists retreated to the cockpit, where they were pinned down.

 The GIGN could storm the cockpit but didn’t dare since the terrorists still had the pilot and a steward with them.
-The co-pilot had jumped out one of the cockpits windows when the attack had started.
+The co-pilot had jumped out one of the cockpit windows when the attack had started.

 The two terrorists continued to exchange fire.
 A GIGN operator threw a flash-bang grenade through a cockpit window, but the grenade didn’t have much effect on the terrorists.
 During the standoff with the terrorists in the cockpit, and almost four minutes from the beginning of the action, all the hostages were evacuated except for the pilot and the steward who were still in the cockpit.

-A 17-minutes long attack had ended successfully.
+A 17-minute long attack had ended successfully.
 Over 1500 rounds had been fired, while four hijackers were killed.
 In total, three passengers were executed while the 173 people were saved.
 As a result of the damage to the aircraft, the A300 was written off.
 The crew of the A300 and the GIGN forces received high national honors.